Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Discussion

 \section{Discussion}

 \paragraph{Limitations:} Infinite-compute performance can only be estimated.
-With modest resources, we could not experiment on large models and problem scales.
-The strongest limitation of this work is its ability to extrapolate, especially for node scaling trends which must break down.
-We are also limited in precision when comparing SFT and RL scaling law fits given that fewer SFT models converge to trend with one epoch of training, and we train only a single seed per scale.
-Another limitation arises from Euclidean TSP being easier than most NP-hard problems, having polynomial-time approximation schemes (PTAS) with respect to the number of nodes \cite{arora1998polynomial}.
-This property of TSP should be considered when hypothesizing how these results generalize to other combinatorial optimization problems (and beyond).
+With modest resources, we could not experiment on larger models and problem scales.
+This is especially important to consider when extrapolating node scaling trends, since they must eventually break down (possibly well before the contradiction detailed in \mbox{Section~\ref{solscale}}).
+We are also limited in precision when comparing SFT and RL scaling law fits given that fewer SFT models converge to trend with one epoch of training, and we train only a single seed per scale.\footnote{We provide leave-one-out fit statistics in Appendix~\mbox{\ref{apx:fits}}.} Nevertheless, the main limitation of this work is its focus on a single problem.
+Euclidean TSP is easier than most NP-hard problems, in part due to its cost metric satisfying the triangle inequality~\mbox{\cite{smith2012measuring}}.
+Euclidean TSP also admits polynomial-time approximation schemes (PTAS), allowing near-optimal tours to be computed in polynomial time with respect to the number of nodes~\mbox{\cite{arora1998polynomial}}.
+These properties should be considered when hypothesizing how our findings generalize to other combinatorial optimization problems and beyond.
+Future work would need to demonstrate compelling generalization before complexity scaling laws can be substantiated as a general principle.